ofxVolumetrics

 Render volumetric data on the GPU using GLSL and openFrameworks

-The technology used in Dynamism of a Dog In a Wheelchair is now open source.
+The technology used in Transactions and Dynamism of a Dog in a Wheelchair is now open source.
+Checkout the code on github!

 Volumetric rendering is a technique for generating realistic images from a 3d dataset.
 Each voxel (volumetric pixel) in a volume has red, green, blue, and alpha channels, allowing for complex 3d models to be represented including areas of varying density.
 For this reason, volumetric rendering has been commonly used in medical imaging, allowing for flexible viewing of CT scan data by allowing the user to strip out certain density ranges or slice through an object. ofxVolumetrics harnesses the parallel processing power of commodity computer graphics processors to give artists and designers access to this powerful technology.